BioinformaticsSTU/TGStools/README.md

 ## geneDisplay
 ----------------------------

-By providing GTF files, gene id and trans_quant files(quantity of transcripts) to get the macroscopic image which display the transcripts expression of queried gene.
-Similar to UCSC's gene query, users could provide multiple epigenetic data in the same folder, and transcripts and epigenetic data will be drawn under the gene.
+By providing GTF files, gene id and optionally trans_quant files(quantity of transcripts) to get the macroscopic image which display the isoforms of queried gene.
+Users could provide multiple annotation data such as known transcripts, epigenetic marks and CAGE tags in the same folder.
+These auxiliary annotations will be used to evaluate the isoforms detected from long reads sequencing.

 ### Input files